HalloSouf/spotify-web-wrapper/README.md

 docker compose up
 ```

-> For building the images add the `--build` to the command above
-> The nginx config is not fully optizimed for production
+> For building the images add the `--build` to the command above.
+The nginx config is not fully optizimed for production.

 ## License 📜